ERA-2022/PerSeO/README.md

-# PSO_for_hybrids_and_antennas
+# PerSeO: PSO Applied to RF Device Design
 ## **Geometry Optimization**

-This package is intended to provide a tool that supports the optimization process of different components, such as hybrids or antennas, in which electromagnetic performance is highly dependent on geometry.
+This package is crafted to provide a tool that aids the optimization process for various components, such as hybrids or antennas, where the electromagnetic performance is significantly dependent on their geometric structure.

-We apply optimization algorithms supported by HFSS simulations, which provide a reliable tool to evaluate how every alternative geometry behaves and to collect data derived from every optimization batch.
+Our optimization algorithms are corroborated by HFSS simulations, thereby offering a dependable tool to assess the performance of each proposed geometry and to extract data from each optimization batch.

 ## **What's included**
 1. ### **Version: v0.91**
--   Import and use
+-   Import and usage functionality
--   PSO optimization algorithm
+-   Implementation of the PSO optimization algorithm
--   Log file: Here, you can find complete tracking of the optimization process
+-   A log file providing comprehensive tracking of the optimization process
--   Data collection in CSV files
+-   Data collection in CSV format
--   Passing configuration data through JSON files or from the code.
+-   Configurations passable via JSON files or directly from the code
--   Simulation control by ID
+-   Simulation control via unique IDs
--   Include two examples for using the PSO in Hibryds and Antennas
+-   Includes two examples demonstrating PSO usage in Hybrids and Antennas

-2. ### **Requirements**
+2. ### **Prerequisites**
-    _Things you need to set up before executing the script._
+    _These are necessary setup procedures before executing the script._
-* You need to have [Python version 3.10.4](https://www.python.org/downloads/release/python-3104/) installed.
-This is important because, with other versions (upgraded or downgraded), the packages that require the optimizer may not function correctly.
+* [Python version 3.10.4](https://www.python.org/downloads/release/python-3104/) must be installed.
+Compatibility with other Python versions cannot be guaranteed.
-*   [Requirements file](requirements.txt) - Install all requirements from the requirements.txt file.
+*   [Requirements file](requirements.txt) - All necessary dependencies can be found and installed from the requirements.txt file.
     > **Note**
-    > use _pip install -r requirements.txt_ in your cmd for install all requirements
+    > To install all requirements, use the command _pip install -r requirements.txt_ in your terminal.

 *   *Design_name.py* or *Design_name.aedt* - Add a file containing the geometric model for HFSS (Python file) to the model's folder located in the root folder.
 If the model is a .aedt file, add this file to the Ansoft folder located in the Documents folder (the default folder that creates HFSS) in both cases (.py or .aedt files), the file's name  must be equal to the project name.

-    The following example exposes a part of a python file with a dipole blade antenna geometry.
-Verify that the name of your file (.py or .aedt) is the same as the line responsible for defining the project's name
+    The following example shows part of a Python file containing the geometry of a blade dipole antenna.
+The file name (.py or .aedt) should correspond to the line that defines the project name.
 ```
 # -*- coding: utf-8 -*-
 # ----------------------------------------------